KAZN

 KAZN (1300 AM) is a broadcast radio station in the United States.
 Licensed to Pasadena, California, KAZN serves the Greater Los Angeles area with a Mandarin Chinese language format.
+The station comes from San Gabriel and the 6 mast array is shared with KMRB on 1430kHz.

 The station was founded in 1948 as KAGH.
 From 1950 to 1989, the station had call sign KWKW; it had a Spanish format for much of that time, including Spanish language broadcasts of Los Angeles Dodgers games.
 In 1988, the station was sold to NetworksAmerica; the following year, it converted to a multilingual Asian format in Japanese, Chinese, Korean, Tagalog, and Vietnamese and became KAZN.
 Beginning in 1993, KAZN broadcast full time in Chinese.

 Multicultural Broadcasting has owned KAZN since 1998.
 KAZN broadcasts talk and entertainment shows geared towards Mandarin speakers in the Los Angeles area.
 In the Pomona Valley, KAZN is simulcast on KAHZ.

 History

 As KAGH (1948–1950)

 Founded as KAGH by Rose Bowl Broadcasters, a company headed by attorney Andrew G. Haley, the station signed on the air July 22, 1948 and was first licensed on August 6 that year as a 1,000-watt daytime-only station, with Pasadena its city of license.
 Broadcasting-Telecasting magazine reported in August 1948 that KAGH had an "emphasis on public service as a community station."
 KAGH also had an FM station, KAGH-FM, on 98.3 MHz.

 In 1949, Rose Bowl Broadcasters sold KAGH to the Southern California Broadcasting Company for $90,000.
 By December 1949, KAGH was licensed to broadcast at night.